PersistentWorldNetwork/PersistentWorldNetwork/README.md

 # Persistent World Network
 Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open-world multi-user experiences.
-This is not intended to be an all-purpose engine, rather a narrowly-focused effort to close some of the tooling gap that seems to exist in the industry.
+This is not intended to be an all-purpose engine, rather a focused effort to create high performance virtual worlds that can be explored and manipulated by many users simultaneously.

 ## Objectives:
 - Low-latency multi-user netcode